 Some of those but not all I would like to do while having a healthy discussion about our greatest shame.

 - An area just east of Höfn í Hornafirði, in South–East Iceland.
+Well, it used to be.
+Now it’s in too many Youtube videos, with too much clarity and vibrance.

 - Estonia.
 Not the whole country, don’t even know which parts of the country.
 Would have to begin by studying my browser history in vague hope of finding traces of a place I once wanted to see more of.
 But I’m fairly certain that once there I would figure out where to point a camera.